-There are a significant number of clinical studies on the use of BtxA in neuropathic pain, that include two recent randomized control trials.
-Yuan et al (26) demonstrated in a placebo-controlled randomized trial of 18 patients that intradermal BtxA is effective in relieving painful diabetic neuropathy.
-Forty-four percent of patients receiving BtxA reported significant relief of pain, compared to 0% in the placebo group.
+There are a significant number of clinical studies on the use of BtxA in neuropathic pain, that includes 2 recent randomized controlled trials.
+Yuan et al (26) demonstrated in a placebo-controlled randomized trial of 18 patients that intradermal BtxA is effective in relieving painful diabetic neuropathy with results showing 44% of patients receiving BtxA reporting significant relief of pain, as compared to 0% in the placebo group.
 Ranoux et al (6), in another placebo-controlled randomized trial of 29 patients, showed that intradermal BtxA was effective in post-herpetic neuralgia or posttraumatic/postoperative neuropathic pain.
-Forty percent of patients receiving BtxA reported significant improvement at the end of 2 weeks, compared to 14% of the patients who received a placebo.
+In this study, 40% of patients receiving BtxA reported significant improvement at the end of 2 weeks, as compared to 14% of the patients receiving placebo.
 The relief of pain was sustained for 6 months after the initial injection.
-Multiple other nonrandomized studies demonstrating the antinociceptive action of BtxA in neuropathic pain caused by diverse clinical conditions have been summarized (27).
+Multiple other non-randomized studies demonstrating the antinociceptive action of BtxA in neuropathic pain caused by diverse clinical conditions have been summarized (27).